tidepool-org/handbook/Onboarding Documents/Communication and Transparency.md

 At Tidepool, we're still tiny and we're not so big on org charts, so you won't fine one here.

-In general, everyone at Tidepool either reports to Howard or to Brandon.
-Folks working on QA and Customer Support report to Brandon, and everyone else (engineering and design) reports to Howard.
+In general, everyone at Tidepool either reports to Howard, Brandon or Tapani.
+If you aren't sure, just ask.

 ## Providing Feedback